o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/behavior-context.md

 ---
+linktitle: Creating Nodes from the Behavior Context
-title: Script Canvas and the Behavior Context
+title: Creating Script Canvas Nodes from the Behavior Context
-description: Learn about the important relationship between Script Canvas and the behavior context in Open 3D Engine (O3DE).
+description: Learn about the important relationship between Script Canvas and the behavior context and how to create new nodes using script binding in Open 3D Engine (O3DE).
 weight: 100
 ---